gina-alaska/emodis_ndvi_python-docker/README.md

 # Success for this hackathon looks like:
-* set up Docker container to run in HTC, we will be using Open Science Grid
+* create Docker image for testing model
-* migrate code into system
+* migrate code into system to test.
+We will likely test in Google Cloud Platform for the Hackathon.

 #### Ultimate goal:
-* By January 2018, refine code and moveto Python
+* By January 2018, refine code and move from IDL to Python
+* After successful testing, deploy Docker contianer on OSG HTC platform
-* By January 2018, automate application for yearly process of data into NDVI metrics product for NDVI Metrics.
+* Automate application for yearly process of data into NDVI metrics product for NDVI Metrics.
-* make something reproducible for oruselves
+* Make something reproducible for ourselves
 * Be able to store raw data, results data, and algorithms / application for free or cheaply.

 #### Reproducibility:
+* Test this container on multiple platforms (Google, Shifter, Jetstream, others)
+* Make this container work as part of an annual process
+* Make github repo public and provide open data license

 ## Project components:
 * source files from MODIS-NDVI